Export results #

 litmus show <run_id> -f csv # tabular CSV (one row per measurement)

-The HTML and PDF formats render via Jinja2 templates (default template is default; switch with -t <name>).
-JSON and CSV are fixed-format writers — the -t option doesn't apply to them.
+HTML and PDF use a report template (default is default; switch with -t <name>).
+JSON and CSV have a fixed layout, so -t doesn't apply.
 Output path defaults to the current directory; override with -o.

 FormatBest for